zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 Building Zim
 ------------

-1. Add your Python root folder and your "GTK+ Bundle\bin" folder to your $PATH environment variable.

-2. At the command prompt, CD into the Zim project's root folder.
+1. At the command prompt, CD into the Zim project's root folder.

-3. Run "python.exe windows\build_win32.py" in the command prompt.
+2. Run "python.exe windows\build_win32.py" in the command prompt.

 NOTE: Sometimes I get "Access denied" errors in this step.
 Closing all windows except the command prompt usually helps.

-4. Make sure it built okay by running ".\windows\build\ZimDesktopWiki\App\ZimDesktopWiki\zim.exe"
+3. Make sure it built okay by running ".\windows\build\ZimDesktopWiki\zim.exe"

 Packaging the Installer